Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-latte/TASKS.md

 ***
 * Your company's NAICS (at least 4-digit) code and associated description from [NAICS Search](https://www.naics.com/search/):311920
 * This industry comprises establishments primarily engaged in one or more of the following: (1) roasting coffee; (2) manufacturing coffee and tea concentrates (including instant and freeze-dried); (3) blending tea; (4) manufacturing herbal tea; and (5) manufacturing coffee extracts, flavorings, and syrups.
 * Our company product is not just coffee.
 It is made for coffee lovers.
-Latte turns your customer ordinary demand into an extraordinary exxperience.
+Latte turns your customer ordinary demand into an extraordinary experience.
 With the lastest 3D technology, we print the images in the foam of the coffee and each order is personal and unique.

 *Important note: Your NAICS 4-digit code must start with 31, 32, or 33 (Manufacturing)*
 ***